trunc8/100-days-of-code/README.md

 ### Day 5 (23-Jun-22)
 - 215_Kth Largest Element in an Array
     + Comment: Didn't actually solve this.
 Just used STL function `std::sort()`
-    + So I learned that STL `sort()` uses introsort: hybrid of quicksort, heapsort and insertion sort
     + Will try to solve it again without using non-trivial STL functions